pnp/sp-dev-fx-aces/samples/ChartCard-FilesByContentType/README.md

 ## Summary

-This Adaptive Card Extension display a pie chart showing documents of a selected document library by content type.
+This Adaptive Card Extension displays a pie chart showing documents of a selected document library by content type.

 Large view: